berkeparlat/berkeparlat/README.md

 Hello, I’m Mehmet Berke Parlat! 👋
-I’m a Mechatronics Engineering student with hands-on experience in electronics R&D, machine maintenance, and quality control.
+I’m a Mechatronics Engineer with hands-on experience in electronics R&D, machine maintenance, and quality control.
 My journey in engineering has been fueled by curiosity and a drive to solve real-world problems, from optimizing energy systems to creating efficient robotic systems.

 🔧 Skills